What you need to know about the CDC’s new mask guidelines

 Restaurants, like other businesses, will have to continue to follow state and local mask mandates, to the extent they still exist.

-Many might err on the side of caution and continue to require masks for all patrons and workers, said Rogge Dunn, a business employment lawyer in Dallas, to avoid potential shutdowns or reputational damage from a covid-19 outbreak.
-Such “bright line rules” also could avoid possible conflicts over verifying vaccinations at the door.
-“Customers might say, 'I left [my document] at home, or it’s in my purse or the car.
-And if you don’t believe me, I’ll go someplace else,’ ” he said.
+Many might err on the side of caution and continue to require masks for all patrons and workers, regardless of their vaccine status, said Rogge Dunn, a business employment lawyer in Dallas.
+That could avoid potential shutdowns or reputational damage from a coronavirus outbreak.

-“Because restaurants welcome people who are both vaccinated and not fully vaccinated, operators will still need to work with their state and local regulators to ensure they are in line with all other mandates in place,” said Larry Lynch, senior vice president for science and industry at the National Restaurant Association, a trade group.
-But he said the association was “encouraged by the CDC’s decision and the potential it has to help move the restaurant industry closer to being fully reopened in all communities where the virus is not an immediate threat.”
+In addition, such “bright-line rules” for restaurants could avoid possible conflicts with customers over trying to verify vaccination status at the door, Dunn said.
+“Customers might say, ‘I left [my document] at home, or it’s in my purse, or the car.
+And if you don’t believe me, I’ll go someplace else,’” he said.

-Some businesses immediately changed their mask policies.
+But some businesses immediately relaxed their mask policies.

 In Nevada, where the state dropped its mask mandate Thursday, casinos began changing their requirements.
-Wynn Las Vegas said in a statement that guests would no longer be required to wear masks in public spaces if they are fully vaccinated.
-Unvaccinated guests still will be required to.
+Wynn Las Vegas said in a statement that guests would no longer be required to wear masks in public spaces if they are fully vaccinated, while unvaccinated guests still will be required to have them.
 “The resort trusts guests to take the appropriate precautions based on their personal vaccination status,” Wynn said.

-Employees who have provided vaccination verification will not be required to wear a mask, but those who have not provided such verification will be required to wear a mask while at the resort, Wynn added.
+In addition, the company said, employees who can show they have been vaccinated will not be required to wear a mask at the resort, as they have been previously.
+Those who have not provided such verification will be required to wear masks.

+Lorraine M. Martin, president of the National Safety Council, a group of 16,000 U.S. businesses and organizations, said the CDC’s revision “is going to be both helpful and something we have to figure out and navigate.”

+For the relatively few employers that are requiring workers to be vaccinated, Martin said, the ability to shed masks will make work environments seem more like they were before the pandemic.
+But most companies have not required vaccination, she added, so work settings “are in a state of having both vaccinated and unvaccinated employees.
+The protocols are going to need to be different for them, because it’s an environment where we can’t verify the vaccination or not.”

 What are pediatricians telling parents?

-Pediatricians are warning parents to remain vigilant, because most children are still not eligible to be vaccinated.
+Pediatricians are warning parents to remain vigilant because most children are still not eligible to be vaccinated.

-“Until younger children are eligible to be vaccinated … they should continue to wear face masks when they are in public and around other people,” said Yvonne Maldonado, chair of the American Academy of Pediatrics’ committee on infectious diseases.
-“We’ve already seen how the masks have helped prevent the spread of respiratory infections within schools, camps and other community settings, particularly when everyone wears them, washes hands and follows other infection control guidance.”
+For children under 12, Grace Lee, associate chief medical officer for practice innovation at Stanford Children’s Health, said she believes in continuing the guidance that has been followed for most of the pandemic.
+“Keep it outdoors, keep it small,” she said.
+“If I had kids under 12, I would want them to wear a mask in school.
+Wear a mask when we’re in a public space with a lot of people.
+And indoors, for sure I would have the mask.”

 What is the risk to kids right now?

-“Many people are responding to this new policy as if the pandemic is somehow over, and that’s just not true,” said John V. Williams, chief of pediatric infectious diseases at UPMC Children’s Hospital of Pittsburgh.
-He noted only about half of the country’s adults have been vaccinated.
-Adolescents ages 12 to 15 were approved for the vaccine only this week, so few have any protections.
+“Many people are responding to this new policy as if the pandemic is somehow over, and that’s just not true,” said John V. Williams, chief of the pediatric infectious diseases division at UPMC Children’s Hospital of Pittsburgh.
+Adolescents ages 12 to 15 were approved for the vaccine only this week, so few have any protection.

 “The disease is transmitting and the risk of severe disease is low in children, but it’s not zero,” Williams said.
-He pointed out that more than 300 children have died from covid-19.
+He pointed out that more than 300 children have died of covid-19.
 And roughly 15,000 children have been hospitalized — far more than in a typical flu season.

 “Parents should think about it like they think about car crashes,” Williams said.
 “Statistically, the risk of serious injury in a car accident is very, very low.
 But you better believe I make sure my kids put on a seat belt every time they get in the car.”

-Bonnie Fass, a pediatrician with 30 years of experience in the Philadelphia region, welcomed the new CDC guidance even as she said it left parents having to make their own judgments according to their personal situations and the day-to-day circumstances they face.
+Bonnie Fass, a pediatrician with 30 years of experience in the Philadelphia region, welcomed the new CDC guidance even as, she said, it left parents having to make their own judgments according to their personal situations and the day-to-day circumstances they face.

 “Would you take your child to a big, busy birthday party right now?
 I wouldn’t, masked or unmasked,” Fass said, explaining that she would continue to wear a mask in a grocery store and expects many parents would encourage their children to mask up.

-Fass said she hoped further guidance would be issued that might help parents make decisions.
+Fass said she hopes further guidance will be issued that might help parents make decisions.

 Susan Lipton, chief of pediatrics at Baltimore’s Sinai Hospital, also said she would advise parents to keep kids in masks in public and for vaccinated parents to model that behavior.